martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 * Click on Create.

 ### Task4: Setup EKS Cluster, Load Balancer on our EKS, ECR Private Repositories and ArgoCD
-A file called `setup.sh` is already present at  current location /home/ubuntu.
-This file needs to be executed to Setup EKS Cluster, Load Balancer on our EKS, ECR Private Repositories and ArgoCD
+A file called `EKSClusterSetup.sh` is already present at  the current location /home/ubuntu.
+This file needs to be executed to Setup EKS Cluster, Load Balancer on the EKS, ECR Private Repositories and ArgoCD
 ```
-chmod +x setup.sh
+chmod +x EKSClusterSetup.sh
 ```
 ```
-./setup.sh
+./EKSClusterSetup.sh
 ```